Sharanjv/Data-Science-Projects/Synthesizing Home Features, Demographics, and Satellite Imagery for Property Price Prediction/README.md

 Home buyers or investors consider not just the features of a home, but also other factors related to the location of the home to make a purchase decision.
 My model is an attempt to build a price estimator model that is trained with home features, demographics, and features from the satellite imagery of the home.

-**Problem Statement**

-Making informed decisions in real estate involves considering various elements beyond inherent property features.
-Prospective home buyers and investors face the challenge of evaluating not just the physical attributes of a house but also contextual factors such as socio-demographic environments, quality of school districts, proximity to recreational and commercial hubs, among other location-based considerations.
-This project aims to develop a comprehensive price estimation model that synthesizes Demographics and Satellite Imagery alongside home-specific features.
-By amalgamating these diverse data sources, the goal is to empower home buyers and investors with an advanced price estimator.
-This tool will provide a holistic view, enabling more informed and accurate estimations for potential properties under consideration, facilitating more confident and prudent decision-making in real estate transactions.

 **Project Scope:**

 For this estimation model, I focused specifically on the Philadelphia metro area, leveraging my familiarity with the region.
 The model's boundary was defined within a 25-mile radius around Philadelphia, encapsulating the diverse real estate landscape within this area.
 To streamline the analysis and ensure dataset consistency, I opted to include only single-family homes.